openid/fapi/fapi-2_0-security-profile.md

 to be secured to the same degree and hence their use is not within the scope of this specification.

+Although it is possible to code Authorization Servers and Clients from first principles using this specification, implementers are encouraged to build on top of existing OpenID Connect and/or OAuth 2 implementations instead of embarking on a 'from scratch' implementation.
+See (#incomplete-or-incorrect-implementations-of-the-specifications) for additional considerations for ensuring that implementations are complete and correct.

 ### Profiling this specification

 This specification is a general purpose high security profile of